stake-for-good/machn-festival/presentation.md

 ## Today, many people know about Web 3.0 because of the NFT and crypto craze.

-## But still don't know how to access it.
+## But they still don't know how to access it.

 ---

 // Competition

+## GoodDollar

 ---

 // Product

-## Our solutions enables people to easily invest into Ethereum.
+## Enable people to easily invest into ETH.

-## It uses the incentive of **personal financial gain** to provide non-profit organizations with a reliable income stream.
+## Use the incentive of **personal financial gain** to provide non-profit organizations with a reliable income stream.

 ---

-// Why should an investor use our product?

-## To have a **classical** ETH investment: participate in the gains and losses of the Ethereum price development.
+// Investor Benefit

+## To invest in ETH.

-## To do some good by donating your staking interest.
+## To do good by donating your staking interest.

----
-// Why should a non-profit sign up?
+// Non-Profit Benefit

-## To gain **reliable** payouts.
+## To get reliable payouts.

 ## To market your organization.